bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 ### Introduction

-> Beginnen met throwing errors to control the flow of your code en waarom men dat doet.
-> En dan zeggen dat ik een bepaalce categorie daarvan hier behandel

-Developers tend to throw errors in their code to notify themselves, their fellow developers, or their users, they are doing something wrong.
+Developers tend to throw errors in their code to notify themselves, their fellow developers, or their users, that they are doing something wrong.

-Throwing errors is too rigorous, while you could just solve the problem by making your code more meaningful, and of course, test your code.
+Throwing errors is too rigorous, while instead, you could just solve the problem by making your code more meaningful, and of course, test your code.

+Throwing errors is almost always a way to control the flow of your code, for example to exit early, while it actually indicates your code is not structured well.
+Something that should be fixed instead of using errors as an escape hatch.

 ### Do you haz teh codez?